 Step 3: Answer the question in your own words

-The principal function of the opening paragraph is to
+The main purpose of the fifth paragraph (lines 45-56) is to

-Looking back over the answers, (B) is clearly the one that discusses the PRINCIPAL function of the opening paragraph, which is to talk about old theaters being reopened and made new.
+Looking back over the answers, (C) is clearly the one that discusses the main purpose of this paragraph, which is to talk about "yet another" way to define ethical economics.
 Boom!

 Below, I've provided three questions on short paired passages from an official, publicly available SAT practice test.
 As a bonus, these questions also involve paired passages (for more on paired passages, read my article about how best to attack paired passages on the SAT).